rooms and Room assignments

 - Microwave or refrigerator

-Residences are not air conditioned, and portable air conditioners are not allowed on campus.
+Residences are not air-conditioned, and portable air conditioners are not allowed on campus.
 However, air conditioners will be installed for students approved for accommodations for a documented disability that requires air conditioning.
-The request for accommodation form and current supporting documentation of your disability must be submitted as early as possible, and no later than Monday, April 17 for Pre-College Program students and Monday, May 15 for all other students.
+The request for accommodation form and current supporting documentation of your disability must be submitted as early as possible, and no later than Monday, April 16 for Pre-College Program students and Monday, May 21 for all other students.
 Please contact the Accessibility Services Office at (617) 998-9640 for more information.

 What You May Rent, Purchase, or Use on Campus:

-- Laundry machines located in many dorms and in the Houses
+- Laundry machines (operated by quarters or with Crimson Cash) located in many dorms and in the Houses